 - He can also come to the conclusion that situation/strategy/goal do not fit together

 - This can lead to the reflection that there is something wrong with learning

-- This is known as double loop learning: thinking about how learning can be improved – this breaks down patterns of thinking and has a self-directing effect on a system.
+- This is known as double loop learning: thinking about how learning can be improved – this breaks thinking patterns and has a self-directing effect on a system.

 Complex adaptive systems

-In the Anglo-Saxon world, another description method is more popular: Complex Adaptive Systems (CAS).
+In the Anglo-Saxon area, another description method is more popular: Complex Adaptive Systems (CAS).
 These describe

 - A dynamic network of actors acting in parallel and reacting to each other

 - The behavior of the system is made by a large set of decisions that are made continuously and in parallel by the actors

 Examples of such complex systems are